LucasXavierChurchman/Clustering-rNBA-Post-Titles/README.md

 <br>

-- However a post about the same player, when they *actually* sign a contract can go untagged (the majority posts go untagged even if they easily fall under an existing label)
+- However a post about the same player, when they *actually* sign a contract can go untagged (the majority posts go untagged even if they easily fall under an existing label).

 ![beal2](https://github.com/LucasXavierChurchman/Capstone2/blob/master/images/bealnotag.png)